 - Uses both Traditional and ClearVu CHIRP Sonar recording

 This fish finder offers the trademarked FishReveal tool that combines incredible CHIRP sonar identification with high-resolution imaging of anything below your boat.
-Additionally, this model offers Genesis Live mapping capabilities that let you map uncharted areas as you fish in 100% realtime.
-Right down to 0.5′ contours and extremely high detail.
+Additionally, this model offers Genesis Live mapping capabilities that let you map uncharted areas as you fish in 100% real-time.
+Right down to 0.5' contours and extremely high detail.

-The Hook Reveal 5 has a 5 inch display screen.
+The Hook Reveal 5 has a 5-inch display screen.
 It provides a great view of what’s in the water around you and under you, no matter how murky the water may be.
 Additionally, the interface and control buttons are very intuitive and easy to understand.

 You’ll be mastering the use of the fish finder mere minutes after unboxing it.

-The down scan gives you a real time result on the display to within 1 foot of actual contour.
-Included you’ll find a database of more than 10,000 lakes and inland maps already preloaded into the fish finder for your convenience.
+The down scan gives you a real-time result on display to within 1 foot of the actual contour.
+Included, you’ll find a database of more than 10,000 lakes and inland maps already preloaded into the fish finder for your convenience.

-As well as being easy to learn, it also comes with GPS capabilities and dual beam transducer.
+As well as being easy to learn, it also comes with GPS capabilities and a dual beam transducer.
 You’re also able to increase this with an SD card of your choice.

-The fish finder can be mounted almost anywhere on your boat with its included attachments, whether you want it on the hull, railings, transom or elsewhere.
+The fish finder can be mounted almost anywhere on your boat with its included attachments, whether you want it on the hull, railings, transom, or elsewhere.

 - More Than 4,000 Inland Lake Charts Included